 The Ligue 1 season starts early-to-mid August and finishes in mid May.
 Ligue 2 starts a week earlier.
-Both Ligues take a winter break, for around three weeks, just before Christmas into the second week of January.
+Both have a winter break, for around three weeks, just before Christmas into the second week of January.

-The main match-time slot for Ligue 2 is 8pm on Friday.
-There’s also games usually scheduled for 2pm on Saturday and 8.30pm Monday.
+The main slot for Ligue 2 is 8pm on Friday.
+Games are usually scheduled for 2pm on Saturday and 8.30pm Monday.

-Nearly all clubs have online sales – look for the billetterie option on their websites.
-Tickets are also often distributed in club shops and the guichet windows at the stadium in the run-up to the match and a few hours before kick-off.
+Most clubs have online sales – look for the billetterie option on websites.
+Tickets are also often distributed in club shops and the guichet windows at the stadium in the run-up to the match and before kick-off.

-With average attendances for Ligue 1 at around 20,000, few games sell out.
-The exceptions are at Marseille, Paris St-Germain and the visits of either around the country.
+With average Ligue 1 gates just above 20,000, few games sell out.
+The exceptions are Marseille, Paris St-Germain and the visits of either around the country.

-The cheapest places are behind the goal, usually referred to as the virages.
+The cheapest places are behind the goal, the virages.
 The main stand is the tribune principale, the best seats in the tribune d’honneur or présidentielle.
 The lower tier is inférieur, upper supérieur.